gurudattpuranik25/chat-application/README.md

 # Backend Service for a Chat Application

 An efficient and scalable backend service built using Node.js and MongoDB to power a real-time Chat Application.
-This service manages authentication, authorization and provides seamless interaction.
+This service manages authentication, and authorization and provides seamless interaction.
 MongoDB serves as the persistent data storage, enabling secure and flexible data management for messages and user profiles.